“The harvest is great, but the workers are few.”

 Newry Parish Online Media Team is producing a series of short videos ‘Vocation stories’ in which priests serving in Dromore Diocese talk about their vocation and their journey toward priesthood.
 Take a look at the episodes below.

-Father Tony Corr and Father Colum Murphy currently serve as Vocations Directors for the Diocese of Dromore.
-They will be happy to speak with you if you would like to discuss vocations.
+Fr Tony will be happy to speak with you if you would like to discuss vocations.

 Some qualities of a priest